KDStanhope/JPEXIF/README.md

 <H2><b>Conditions:</b></H2>

 * The CSV MUST contain only lat, long, altitude in the format:

           27.0738646642463,-22.3961867450806,1789.600
           27.073282123073 ,-22.3961302609259,1788.868
           ...

-* The script will assing information from the 1st line of the CSV to the 1st image in the list:
+* The script will assign information from the 1st line of the CSV to the 1st image in the list:

         image_001.jpeg ---> row 1
         image_002.jpeg ---> row 2